 National Plan for Vacation Day is a concoction of the U.S. Travel Association that is “celebrated” on the last Tuesday of January to nudge Americans to plan their time off.
 Quirkiness aside, the start of the year is an ideal time for worker bees to determine when they will buzz away for a bit.

 January is actually the busiest booking month of the year for VRBO, for instance.
 It’s also the start of the “wave season” for cruise lines that runs through March – so named for the “wave” of promotions passengers can nab.

 Of course, the truth is that individuals and businesses plan and book trips all year, which means the post-holiday season isn’t a time for travel and hospitality brands to lie low.

 If you’re a marketer in one of these verticals, consider taking action across as many digital channels as possible in January.
-Get in touch [Insert desired link] to learn how LiveIntent can help you reach incremental audiences in the truly differentiated advertising channel that is email.
+Visit our solution page to learn how LiveIntent can help you reach incremental audiences in the truly differentiated advertising channel that is email